1) What is your purpose?

 2) When will you need your invested money again?

 Determining when you want or need your invested capital back is extremely important.
-Your personal investment and financial advisor will guide you and suggest what type of securities should make part of your portfolio depending on the time frame to retract your money from the financial markets.
+Your personal financial and investment planning advisor in Canada will guide you and suggest what type of securities should make part of your portfolio depending on the time frame to retract your money from the financial markets.

 If you need a guaranteed lump sum of money in the next year or so, it would be wise and prudent to construct your portfolio with low-risk securities to preserve your capital and give yourself the best chance to retrieve the lump sum of money that one would need for a big purchase (car, travel, house, etc.).